 Example of Equity Financing

-A Company ABC was started by an Entrepreneur with an initial capital of $ 10,000.
+An Entrepreneur started the company ABC with an initial capital of $ 10,000.
 At the start of the Company, he owns 100% of the equity in the Company.
 After a few initial years of starting, he is seeking new funds for the growth of the Company.
 He sells 50% of the equity of the Company at a valuation of $ 100,000.
-A venture capitalist or an angel investor will receive 50% equity in the Company by investing $ 50,000 in the Company and the stake of the entrepreneur will be reduced to 50% although he has invested only $ 10,000 in the Company at the beginning.
+A venture capitalist or an angel investor will receive 50% equity in the Company by investing $ 50,000, and the entrepreneur’s stake will be reduced to 50%.
+However, he invested only $ 10,000 in the Company at the beginning.

-Thus, Equity financing and the amount of stake owned by each investor depends on the time and valuation of investing in the Company.
+Thus, Equity financing and the amount of stake each investor owns depends on the time and valuation of investments in the Company.

 Types of Equity Financing